alexisbarreaux/django_dummy_app/README.md

 ### Path issues

-**Note** : I personnaly found out that building virtual environments this way didn't seem to add the current directory to path.
+**Note** : I personnaly found out that building virtual environments this way didn't seem to add the current path to directory.
 So if your current path isn't in your python path, you might thus need to either use an export path before running this and within your activated venv (which isn't very convenient):

 ```shell
 export PYTHONPATH="${PYTHONPATH}:/Users/username/Documents/..... path to repo"